syncfusion-content/xamarin-docs/Xamarin/installation-and-upgrade/System-Requirements.md

 ---
 layout: post
-title: Installation and Deployment process for Syncfusion Essential Studio Xamarin products
+title: Installation and Deployment process for Syncfusion Xamarin products
 description: Describes about system requirements to install the Syncfusion Xamarin Components and list of supported platforms.
 platform: xamarin
 control: Installation and Deployment